Working With Us

 Participate in subcontracted research.
 Close to half NREL's budget supports DOE-directed research conducted by private companies, universities, research institutes, and consultants.

 Pay NREL to conduct research without your collaboration through work-for-others agreements or sponsored research.
 This is an effective way for industry to take advantage of NREL's expertise and unique research facilities.

 Participate in NREL's research and education partnerships with colleges and universities.

 Use Our Facilities

-NREL's extensive research facilities are available to industry and university researchers.
+NREL's extensive research facilities—including the new Energy Systems Integration Facility—are available to industry and university researchers.

-Contact Brian Parsons by email or at 303-384-6958 if you would like to explore collaboration opportunities in transmission integration research.
+Contact Barbara O'Neill if you would like to explore collaboration opportunities in transmission integration research.